-The imprints on polarization measurements from the plunge-through images are of the same order as the current measurement uncertainties associated with the GRAVITY instrument.
-As a result, distinguishing between these metrics is feasible unambiguously (refer to Table~\ref{tab:detec_metric_current_uncertainties}), only for the Boson star 2 model.
-Nevertheless, even with the current uncertainties, the Schwarzschild fits of simulated data made in an ECO metric are sufficiently worse that we can exclude the Schwarzschild metric.
-We also made prediction of the detectability of ECOs with the upcoming upgrade of the GRAVITY instrument: GRAVITY+.
-With a $\sim 7$ times small flux uncertainties or a higher time resolution than we can expect with this upgrade, all metrics are detectable unambiguously (see Tables~\ref{tab:detec_metric_better_uncertainties} and~\ref{tab:detec_metric_better_timestep}).
+The imprints on polarization measurements from the plunge-through images are, at best, of the same order as the current measurement uncertainties associated with the GRAVITY instrument.
+As a result, no metric is currently detectable (refer to Table~\ref{tab:detec_metric_current_uncertainties}).
+Nevertheless, for the Boson star 2 model, the best-fitting metric (most of the time the Boson star 2 model itself) is statistically significantly better compared to Kerr to exclude the latter.
+We also predicted the detectability of ECOs with the upcoming upgrade of the GRAVITY instrument: GRAVITY+.
+With a $\sim 7$ times smaller flux uncertainties than we can expect with this upgrade, some ECO metrics- the Boson star 2 and the Fluid sphere 2 models-becomes detectable, and the Boson star 3 model becomes potentially detectable with a limited BIC-based Bayes factor of $3.0 \pm 1.4$.
+We examined whether an ECO model can mimic the spin signature of a Kerr black hole, and conversely whether a Kerr black hole can mimic an ECO.
+Although the signal amplitudes are broadly similar, their temporal characteristics differ, allowing the two scenarios to be discriminated provided the flux uncertainties are sufficiently good.
+In fact, with the best expected GRAVITY+ performance estimates, and for all ECO metrics considered, the average BIC-based Bayes factor with respect to Kerr ($<\log_{10} K|_\mathrm{Kerr}>$) exceeds the adopted threshold.
+Consequently, at this level of precision, if Sgr~A* were described by one of the ECO models analyzed, the application of this method would statistically prefer the ECO description over the Kerr solution.

 However, the model used in this study is very simplistic, with very little astrophysics (only the vertical magnetic field configuration from~\citet{gravity2023} and synchrotron emission).
-Most of the photometric properties are governed by relativistic effects like beaming, Doppler Boosting, and light bending.
-In reality, flares are much more complex with a lot of astrophysical uncertainties that mitigate detectability and can lead to an incorrect best-fit metric.
+Most of the photometric properties are governed by relativistic effects like beaming, Doppler boosting, and light bending.
+In reality, flares are much more complex, with many astrophysical uncertainties that mitigate detectability and could lead to an incorrect best-fit metric.

 Nevertheless, this advancement opens up a realm of exciting opportunities and holds substantial promise for the future of astronomical observations, paving the way for innovative discoveries and pushing the boundaries of our understanding of the universe.